Samuels-Development/sd-christmas/README.md

 # Installation

-Step 1: Add sd-props & sd-christmas into your resources folder (and ensure them if needed in your server.cfg)
+Step 1: Add sd-christmas into your resources folder (and ensure it if needed in your server.cfg)

 Step 2: Add the following items into your qb-core/shared/items.lua: